Free Forex Simulators: Level Up Your Trading Strategy for 2026

 - This is a marketing communication.
 The content is published for informative purposes only and is in no way to be construed as investment advice or recommendation.
 It has not been prepared in accordance with legal requirements designed to promote the independence of investment research, and that it is not subject to any prohibition on dealing ahead of the dissemination of investment research.

 - The Analysis is prepared by an analyst (hereinafter “Author”).
-The Author Jitanchandra Solanki is an employee for Admiral Markets.
+The Author Amrita Kundu is a contractor for Admirals.
 This content is a marketing communication and does not constitute independent financial research.

 - Leveraged products (including contracts for difference) are speculative in nature and may result in losses or profit.
 Before you start trading, please ensure that you fully understand the risks involved.